dualchip/dualchip/README.md

   <br>
 </p>
   <p>
-    Work in progress.
-Sign my <a href="https://consequence.atabook.org">atabook</a> alright..
+    Inactive as of late.
+Feel free to leave a message on my <a href="https://consequence.atabook.org">atabook</a>
   </p>

 </div>